Domestic Violence Damages More Than Just One Person.

 Our experienced San Jose domestic violence attorneys at Gomez Edwards Law Group, LLP can take a closer look at the issues you have concerning your domestic violence claim.
 Our lawyers are experts at building a strong domestic violence case that will protect you and your family through court proceedings and beyond.

-Most people have a specific idea that comes to mind when they hear the phrase “domestic violence”; however, the definition of domestic violence under California law is far more comprehensive than most individuals realize.
+Most people have a specific idea of what “domestic violence” means.
+However, the definition of domestic violence under California law is far more comprehensive than most individuals realize.
 California law recognizes that abuse can encompass mental, emotional and financial acts designed to control, intimidate or harass another.
-Abuse can occur without there ever being any physical contact.
+This means abuse can occur without there ever being any physical contact.

 Additionally, the abuse does not have to be perpetrated by a spouse.
 Domestic violence restraining orders are available to anyone with a dating or familial relationship, or who has a child together.
 This means that an individual who stalks and attempts to coerce an ex-lover is considered a domestic abuser and an appropriate individual to file a domestic violence restraining order against.

 A domestic violence restraining order is one way that the law can help a victim of domestic abuse stay safe.
 This type of restraining order can last anywhere from a year up to five years.
 Even when the order has a limited duration, the victim can renew the order for either another term, or permanently if the individual still feels threatened by the abuser.